-How can I get TEFL teaching experience?
+How can I get TEFL/TESOL teaching experience?

-2. Teach English online to get EFL teaching experience
+1. Teach English online to get EFL teaching experience

-Teaching English online is another great way to gain EFL teaching experience (teaching English as a foreign language).
-In recent years, the field of teaching English online has skyrocketed, so much so that BridgeTEFL has developed its own course to prepare future TEFL teachers for the virtual classroom: Specialized Certification in Teaching English Online.
+Teaching English online is another great way to gain EFL teaching experience.
+In recent years, the field of teaching English online has skyrocketed, so much so that Bridge has developed its own suite of courses to prepare future online English teachers for the virtual classroom: Specialized Certifications in Teaching English Online.

-Many online English teaching jobs require little or no previous ESL teaching experience, making them the perfect opportunity to get your foot in the TEFL door.
-Teaching English online provides the opportunity to get TEFL experience from the comfort of your own home or while you travel, but those are not the only reasons why it has become increasingly popular.
+Many online English teaching jobs require little or no previous ESL teaching experience, making them the perfect opportunity to get your foot in the door.
+Teaching English online provides the opportunity to get teaching experience from the comfort of your own home or while you travel, but those are not the only reasons why it has become increasingly popular.
 Learn why Colby, a classroom teacher in China, also teaches online.